 M. Gerard Fromm, PhD, is a Senior Consultant to the Erikson Institute for Education and Research of the Austen Riggs Center.
 Formerly he was the Institute’s first Evelyn Stefansson Nef Director as well as the Director of the Center’s therapeutic community program.

-Certified in psychoanalysis by the American Board of Professional Psychology, Dr. Fromm is on the faculty of the Massachusetts Institute for Psychoanalysis and has taught at a number of psychoanalytic institutes throughout the country, including the Berkshire Psychoanalytic Institute, the Emory Psychoanalytic Institute and the Psychoanalytic Institute of Northern California.
+Certified in psychoanalysis by the American Board of Professional Psychology, Dr. Fromm is on the faculty of the Massachusetts Institute for Psychoanalysis and has taught at a number of psychoanalytic institutes throughout the country, including the Berkshire Psychoanalytic Institute, the Emory Psychoanalytic Institute, the Chicago Center for Psychoanalysis and the Psychoanalytic Institute of Northern California.
 He is also an Assistant Clinical Professor at the Yale Child Study Center.

-Dr. Fromm has presented and published widely, including, with Bruce L. Smith, Ph.D., The Facilitating Environment: Clinical Applications of Winnicott’s Theory; Lost in Transmission: Studies of Trauma Across Generations; the recently published Taking the Transference, Reaching toward Dreams: Clinical Studies in the Intermediate Area; and the forthcoming A Spirit That Impels: Play, Creativity and Psychoanalysis.
-He is on the Editorial Board of Psychoanalytic Psychology and has been a Visiting Fellow in the Psychotherapy Department of University College, London.
+Dr. Fromm has presented and published widely, including, with Bruce L. Smith, Ph.D., The Facilitating Environment: Clinical Applications of Winnicott’s Theory; Lost in Transmission: Studies of Trauma Across Generations; Taking the Transference, Reaching toward Dreams: Clinical Studies in the Intermediate Area; and A Spirit That Impels: Play, Creativity and Psychoanalysis.
+He is on the Editorial Board of Psychoanalytic Psychology.